Taack/coronavirus/README.md

 ## Italy

 * The number of total Death should be around 8800
-* The maximum number of death per day should be 2020 / 03 / 21
+* The maximum number of death per day threasold (peak value) should arrive on 2020 / 03 / 21
 * Variance is low

 ## Spain

 * The variance is high, it is too early
 * The number of total death should be around 4000
-* The maximum number of death per day should be 2020 / 03 / 23
+* The maximum number of death per day threasold (peak value) should arrive on 2020 / 03 / 23